wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 That's why it's okay to play the Am pentatonic scale over both Am and Dm: both chords are in the key of Am.

-This kind of one-scale soloing is sometimes called "playing _over_ the changes."
+Pro's call this kind of one-scale soloing "playing _over_ the changes."

 #### Playing the changes